apache/camel-website/content/blog/2021/02/Camel38-Whatsnew/index.md

 We now scan all these components for options marked with `secret=true` and generate an up-to-date Java source code directly in the `SensitiveUtils.java` which Camel uses for masking.
 This means that the options being masked is now always current.
-Before the listed options was hardcoded by hand.
+Before the listed options were hardcoded by hand.
 At this time of writing there are 61 unique keys for sensitive data.

 ### Spring Boot

-We have upgraded to latest Spring Boot 2.4.2.
+We have upgraded to latest Spring Boot 2.4.2 release.

 ### Infinispan

-The `camel-infinispan` component has been splitup into a client and embedded component.
+The `camel-infinispan` component has been split up into a client and embedded component.
 A reason is that most users would use the client mode, which allows us to offer a dedicated component with a smaller set of dependencies.
 The embedded component is heavier and has a lot more dependencies to include an Infinispan Server.

 ### Salesforce